mingxiangchan/dell-slides/PITCHME.md

 ## Inheritance Characteristics

 - children inherit all `properties` and `methods` from parent
-- children can override the inherited `properties`/`methods` if needed
+- children can override the inherited `methods` if needed
+- children cannot override the inherited `properties` from the parent
 - accessing a child via the parent's type
   - can only access shared properties/methods
   - however will execute the child's version